rcdong-ca/stm32f407xx-drivers/README.md

 # stm32f407xx-drivers
-Drivers for Peripherals on the STM32f407
+Drivers for Peripherals on the STM32f407xx MCU